1-12 DPO symptoms: What to expect and when to test

 To sum it up and help demystify this 12 DPO period, here are some slight distinctions in the symptoms you may be experiencing that can help determine if your symptoms are signaling pregnancy or not:

 - Bleeding: If you’re not pregnant, bleeding associated with your period should begin around 14 DPO.
-Implantation bleeding happens earlier, at about 7-14 DPO, and is typically much lighter in flow and more pink or brown in color.
+Implantation bleeding i thought to happen earlier, at about 7-14 DPO, and is typically much lighter in flow and more pink or brown in color.

 - Breast changes: Each month, your breasts may become more tender whether you’re pregnant or not.
 If you notice a darkening and enlargement of the areolas in addition to tenderness and swelling, that may be a sign of pregnancy.